Learn more about MyTimetable

 Timetable conflicts should be brought to the attention of your departmental office.

-Email firstname.lastname@example.org in the event of any issues in logging in to MyTimeTable.
+In the event of any issues in logging in to MyTimeTable, you can log a support call

 Check that your account has been set up to receive notifications by clicking on the ‘cog’ icon of the left hand side bar.
 The checkbox beside the ‘I don’t want to receive notifications’ should not be checked on if you wish to receive notifications.
 Also check that the email address referenced is the email inbox you are checking is the one listed here.